 How do I go about getting a will?

 Wills should only be written by expert lawyers.
 I work with a locally based legal practice who write the wills for my clients but I have streamlined the process and reduced the fees.
 The procedure is that you meet with me to clarify your particular circumstances, to obtain answers to questions, and to decide what type of will you need.
 I will go through the implications of Sharia law and run through what else you can do to protect your family.

-Once you have decided to go ahead, you have to complete a questionnaire and then the lawyers can start preparing your wills.
+Once you have decided to go ahead, you have to complete a questionnaire and then the lawyers can start preparing your wills but you do not have to have additional meetings with them as we will oversee the process.
 Note that there is no charge for the initial meeting to discuss options and requirements.

 What else do I need to consider?